JohnVinyard/matching-pursuit/experiments/e_2022_3_1/readme.md

 Next Up:
 - use angle and don't enforce std=1
 - remove MLP mixer from encoder; use conv and pooling instead

+It seems to be very difficult to get the embedding to have the properties I want.